NavyaG-lab/Tech-writer/itaipu/itaipu_reviewer.md

 If you want to become an itaipu committer, the steps you must follow are:
 * Do a self-assessment about how much you feel comfortable reviewing a PR by filling up some questions in this forms (https://forms.gle/ptkK1ByKpjRChMSKA)
-* Pair up with another reviewer for two sessions of the daily PR review rotation
+* Pair up with another reviewer for one session of the daily PR review rotation
 * Review PRs on your own for one session of the daily PR review rotation
+* Expect to be required to participate on the review rotation for at least a month

 This form will be regularly reviewed by either [#itaipu-reviewers](https://app.slack.com/client/T024U97V8/GQU8K9RFF) or [#squad-data-access](https://app.slack.com/client/T024U97V8/C84FAS7L6), who will check the requirements bellow, and also manage the pairing up between new reviewers and existing ones.